 New competitors in the financial services industry continue to emerge.
-For example, technological advances and the growth of e-commerce have made it possible for non-banks to offer products and services that traditionally were banking products.
-This has allowed regulated financial institutions and other companies to provide electronic and internet-based financial solutions, including electronic securities trading, payments processing and online automated algorithmic-based investment advice.
-Furthermore, both regulated financial institutions and their non-banking competitors face the risk that payments processing and other services could be significantly disrupted by technologies, such as cryptocurrencies, that require no intermediation.
-The ECB has recently completed a consultation on the digital euro and is assessing responses and considering future plans.
+Technological advances and the growth of e-commerce have made it possible for non-banks to offer products and services that traditionally were banking products such as electronic securities trading, payments processing and online automated algorithmic-based investment advice.
+Furthermore, payments processing and other services could be significantly disrupted by technologies, such as blockchain (used in cryptocurrency systems) and "buy now pay later" lending, both of which are currently subject to lower levels of regulatory oversight.
+Furthermore, the introduction of Central Bank Digital Currencies could potentially have significant impacts on the banking system and the role of commercial banks within it by disrupting the current provision of banking products and services.
+It could allow new competitors, some previously hindered by banking regulation (such as FinTechs), to provide customers with alternative access to financial services and increase disintermediation of banking services.

 New technologies have required and could require the Issuer to spend more to modify or adapt its products or make additional capital investments in its businesses to attract and retain clients and customers or to match products and services offered by its competitors, including technology companies.

-Ongoing or increased competition may put pressure on the pricing for the Issuer's products and services, which could reduce the Issuer's revenues and profitability, or may cause the Issuer to lose market share, particularly with respect to traditional banking products such as deposits and bank accounts.
+Ongoing or increased competition and/or disintermediation of our services may put pressure on the pricing for the Issuer's products and services, which could reduce the Issuer's revenues and profitability, or may cause the Issuer to lose market share, particularly with respect to traditional banking products such as deposits and bank accounts.
 This competition may be on the basis of quality and variety of products and services offered, transaction execution, innovation, reputation and price.
 The failure of any of the Issuer's businesses to meet the expectations of clients and customers, whether due to general market conditions, under-performance, a decision not to offer a particular product or service, changes in client and customer expectations or other factors, could affect the Issuer's ability to attract or retain clients and customers.
 Any such impact could, in turn, reduce the Issuer's revenues.

-6. Regulatory change agenda and impact on business model
+5. Regulatory change agenda and impact on business model